saitejkuralla/Semaphore/README.md

             Console.WriteLine("Customer {0} is done using the ATM", id);
             semaphore.Release();
         }
        ```
      This method represents a customer thread that uses the ATM.
 The WaitOne() method is called to acquire a slot from the semaphore.
 If all three slots are already taken,      the thread will wait until one becomes available.
-Once the slot is acquired, the thread will simulate the customer using the ATM by sleeping for 1 second, and then          release the slot by calling the Release() method.
+Once the slot is acquired, the thread will simulate the customer using the ATM by sleeping for 1 second, and then          release the slot by calling the Release() method.<br>
- 4. The program ensures that all customer threads finish using the ATMs before it terminates, by calling the `Join()` method on each thread.
+  iv.
+The program ensures that all customer threads finish using the ATMs before it terminates, by calling the `Join()` method on each thread.
 Finally, the program outputs       a message indicating that all customers have finished using the ATMs, and waits for user input before exiting.

 ### SemaphoreSlim class :vertical_traffic_light: